khalid-hussain/shaheen/chap21.md

 but don't create a situation for the people that they are left in the middle of nowhere."

-Moosa sat down.
+Musa sat down.
 Silence prevailed over the court.
 For a while, the attendees kept looking here and there.
 Finally, Abul Qasim stood up and said:

 "Elders of the Nation!
 The verdict for the destiny of Granada lies in your hands